mikecapsio/texturefast-docs/docs/for/archviz-artists.md

 # TextureFast for ArchViz Artists

+TextureFast is a privacy-first AI texture generator for ArchViz artists.
+It turns UV-mapped architectural models into Base Color textures and a full available PBR texture set — Albedo, Normal, Height, Roughness, and Ambient Occlusion — for common visualization workflows.

 ArchViz projects depend on believable materials: wood, stone, marble, metal, fabric, concrete, and glass.
-Client revisions can make material sourcing expensive when every change requires a new scan, a new asset purchase, or another manual texturing pass.

-TextureFast helps ArchViz artists explore material directions on their own UV-mapped models and export standard PNG maps for common visualization workflows.
+TextureFast lets artists explore those directions quickly while keeping the full model local during the core browser workflow.

 ## What TextureFast helps with